Door to door and telemarketing charitable collections

 Any organisation wanting to conduct a street collection in the Perth metropolitan area, whether or not licensed, under the Charitable Collections Act 1946, must have a separate street collection permit.

-Street collections conducted under the Street Collections (Regulations) Act 1940 are generally held on a Friday unless otherwise approved by Department of Mines, Industry Regulation and Safety's Minister.
+Street collections conducted under the Street Collections (Regulations) Act 1940 are generally held on a Friday unless otherwise approved by the Department.

 Collectors cannot be paid for participating in a street collection.